CNsquared/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](Images/Lab-2/failure2.png)

 ### Explanation
-The bug was that when there was brackets in a file but no actual links then the program would look for open and close parenethesis an find none.
+The bug was that when there was brackets in a file and then next following the brackets on another line then the program would look for open and close parenethesis and find none.
 This would make openParen and closeParen equal to -1 and when the program tried to substring between the open and close parenthesis it would have the symptomn of an index out of bound error.
 To fix this I added an if statement that if no open parenthesis is found than the while loop is broken.

 ## Change 3